Tnemlec/WAA-Assignement/1-Assignment/readme.md

 ---

+## How to test ? 😱

+You can try this app here 👉 https://tnemlec-waa-1.herokuapp.com/

+## How to run ? 🤔

 If you want to try this assignment yourself you must first download the [whiteboard](https://github.com/Tnemlec/Whiteboard) app and copy index.html, script.js into the public folder 📂 and then install the node_modules by taping:

     npm install